Skip to main content

 Why Is Routine Calcitonin Screening Not Recommended?

-The boxed warning about can understandably lead one to ask, “Why not just screen for it?”
+The boxed warning about C-cell tumors can understandably lead one to ask, “Why not just screen for it?”
 The answer lies in a careful balance of statistical probability, test reliability, and the potential for harm from over-investigation.
 The official prescribing information for tirzepatide states that routine monitoring with serum calcitonin blood tests or thyroid ultrasounds is of “uncertain value.”
 This conclusion is built on several key pillars of clinical reasoning.

 First is the critical species difference.
 The C-cells in the thyroid glands of rodents have a significantly higher density of GLP-1 receptors than human C-cells.
-In laboratory studies, GLP-1 receptor agonists directly stimulate release and cell proliferation in rodent C-cells.
+In laboratory studies, GLP-1 receptor agonists directly stimulate calcitonin release and cell proliferation in rodent C-cells.
+This effect was not observed in cell lines derived from human thyroid C-cells.
+This biological discrepancy is the primary reason the risk observed in rats may not translate to humans.

 Second is the issue of test specificity and background prevalence.
 Thyroid nodules are incredibly common in the general population, and most are benign.
 A highly sensitive screening tool like a thyroid ultrasound would identify a vast number of these incidental nodules, triggering a cascade of further tests, including biopsies and specialist consultations, that cause patient anxiety and carry their own risks.